Private Harry Fooksman

 SS Kerry Range scuttled in shallow water in Baltimore harbour

 Late on 30 October 1917 a fire broke out on Baltimore & Ohio Railroad Pier 9 at Locust Point in Baltimore, Maryland.
 The fire destroyed the pier, the old immigration building on it, and set fire to the SS Kerry Range, a British, armed, merchant ship that was moored alongside.
 Four men died and the damage caused was considerable—freight worth over $5,000,000 was destroyed and the Kerry Range was wrecked.
 The fire occurred at the height of anti-German hysteria and speculation about incendiaries placed by German agents led to the arrest of a number of ‘alien enemies’.
-An investigation concluded, however, that the blaze was caused by an electrical fire in one of the buildings on Pier 9, which ignited piles of oakum.[1]
-Continue reading
+An investigation concluded, however, that the blaze was caused by an electrical fire in one of the buildings on Pier 9 that ignited piles of oakum.[1]